pokeclicker/pokeclicker-wiki/data/Pokérus/overview.md

 [[File:Contagious.png]] | Contagious | Pokémon has contracted Pokérus, and is capable of spreading the virus.
 Pokémon can gain EVs.
 [[File:Resistant.png]] | Resistant | Pokémon has contracted Pokérus, and is capable of spreading the virus.
 Pokémon can gain EVs, and has also accumulated 50 or more EVs.

+There is a known bug that Pokémon infected via typed eggs will remain Infected upon hatching, rather than becoming Contagious.
+Breeding the Pokémon the usual way will cause the Pokémon to correctly become Contagious.

 ## Effort Values (EVs)

 EVs are a damage multiplying stat for each individual Pokémon that can be seen in the Pokédex page for that Pokémon and by using the Display Value setting in the Hatchery.
 EVs for a Pokémon can currently only be increased by obtaining that Pokémon again after it has caught the Pokérus.
-You can gain EVs for a Pokémon by: catching it on a Route or a Dungeon, obtaining it as a Wandering Pokemon, or by evolving it using Evolution Items.
+You can gain EVs for a Pokémon by: catching it on a Route, Dungeon, or Safari, obtaining it as a Wandering Pokemon, or by evolving it using Evolution Items.
 Breeding a Pokémon does not count towards gaining EVs.
-EV gain is further affected by the Rowap Berry Aura.
+EV gain is further affected by the Rowap Berry Aura, Blue Flute, and other factors listed below.

 ### Gaining EVs (Methods)

 Different methods of catching a Pokémon will yield different amounts of EVs.
-If the Slow EVs Challenge Mode is activated, you will gain EVs at a 10x slower rate (You gain the same amount of EVs, but require 10x as many EVs to yield the same bonus.
+If the Slow EVs Challenge Mode is activated, you will gain  the same amount of EVs, but require 10x as many EVs to yield the same bonus.
 In some instances, the yield of EVs is further modified by an external factor (see below tables for specific information).

 #### EV yield